161chihuahuas/kadence/README.md

 ### Multiple Network Transports

-Kadence supports the use of multiple transport adapters and is agnostic to the underlying network protocol.
+Dusk supports the use of multiple transport adapters and is agnostic to the underlying network protocol.
 Support for UDP and HTTP/HTTPS ship by default.
 Plugin your own custom transport layer using using a simple interface.

 ### Persistent Routing Tables

-Kadence remembers peers between restarts so after you've joined the network once subsequent joins are fast and automatically select the best initial peers for bootstrapping.
+Dusk remembers peers between restarts so after you've joined the network once subsequent joins are fast and automatically select the best initial peers for bootstrapping.

 ### Sender & Destination Anonymity

-Kadence ships with full support for
+Dusk ships with full support for
 [Tor Hidden Services](https://en.wikipedia.org/wiki/Tor_hidden_service) out of the box with no additional software installation or configuration required.
 This enables fully anonymized structured networks and leverages the latest